 PYTHONPATH=/foo python game.py

-foo directory as well
+foo directory, as well

 as the local directory.

 sys.path.append function.
-You may execute it before running an
+Execute it before running the

 Exploring built-in modules

 Check out the full list of built-in modules in the Python standard library here.

 Two very important functions come in handy when exploring modules in Python - the

 urllib, which enables us to create read data from URLs, we